 - We sent out custom polls to offer the option of anonymous feedback on what ‘recognition’ means to our team and how success could be measured

-- We also conduct regular ‘retrospectives’ which are now super easy and fun with Neatro.
-A tool that is a must with remote teams!
+- We also conduct regular ‘retrospectives’ which are now super easy due to a tool we recently start using, a must with remote teams!

 Part 3 – Recognition as a strategic priority

 - Our CS leadership group is committed to making recognition a priority.
 We transformed our learnings from retros and surveys to a tangible OKR in 2022 (Objective and Key Result)

 - We set clear goals, built out a new program, and shared it widely for team feedback and buy in

 - We started small and introduced new tools to foster public recognition in spontaneous fashion.